nolus-protocol/nolus-core/README.md

 nolusd start --home "networks/nolus/local-validator-1"
 ```

-The `make install` command will compile and locally install nolusd on your machine. `init-dev-network.sh` generates a node setup (run `init-dev-network.sh --help` for more configuration options) and `nolusd start` starts the network.
+The `make install` command will compile and locally install nolusd on your machine. `init-local-network.sh` generates a node setup (run `init-local-network.sh --help` for more configuration options) and `nolusd start` starts the network.
 For more details check the [scripts README](./scripts/README.md)

 ### Configure